cailleach1310/ares-economy-plugin/readme.md

 ### economy.yml
 After installation, you should check the economy.yml and make adjustments where necessary.
 The keys in the configuration file are explained below.

+#### achievements
+There are two achievements defined, *econ_limit* for setting a limit for the first time, and *econ_complete* for completing a transaction (when the daily cron job unblocks a character).

 #### check_econ_block_cron
 Time for the daily econ block expiry check.
 If needed, adjust to a time that suits you better.